KarthikSArkasali/Google-Cloud-Cybersecurity-Certificate-Capstone-Project/README.md

 **Why This Project Matters**

-  This capstone project is a great way to showcase what I have learned from the Google Cloud Cybersecurity Certificate and to provide tangible evidence of my cloud security expertise.
-It's a practical demonstration of my ability to secure cloud environments and make informed decisions to protect organizations' digital assets.

-  Completing this project is a proud milestone in my cloud security journey and serves as a competitive advantage in the job market.
-It is a crucial step in my goal to enter the cybersecurity field and contribute to building secure, scalable cloud solutions.
+This capstone validates my Google Cloud Cybersecurity skills with hands‑on experience securing environments and remediating risks.
+It’s a standout proof of my readiness to protect digital assets and a key differentiator in my pursuit of a cloud security role.

 **Project Components**